Vehicle Carriers Class Action

 Top

-7. How do I Opt-out of the Class Action?
+7. Opting-out of the Class Action?

 Top

-If you provide Class Counsel with your contact information we will contact you directly if there is a settlement or judgment.
+If you provide Class Counsel with your contact information we will contact you directly if there is a future settlement or judgment.
 We respect your privacy and will not share your information with others.

 You are also welcome to visit this website for updates, or contact Class Counsel directly for more information.